Alcohol laws of Pennsylvania: License types

 There are a number of types and sub-categories of liquor licenses available in the state.
 A retail license allows for the on-premises sale and consumption of alcoholic beverages.
 However, retail licenses are further divided into retail liquor licenses, which can sell liquor, wine, malt and brewed beverages, and retail dispenser licenses, which can sell brewed and malt beverages only.

 Retail liquor

 Retail liquor licenses can sell liquor, wine, malt, and brewed beverages for consumption on-premises.
 A restaurant or hotel, who has sold a customer a bottle of wine with a meal consumed on-premises, may allow the patron to take the bottle off-premises as long as it is re-sealed.

-A peculiarity not found in many other states is that brewed or malt beverages can be sold for off-premises consumption in quantities less than 192 ounces (generally 6-packs and 12-packs of beer).
+A peculiarity not found in many other states is that brewed or malt beverages can be sold for off-premises consumption in quantities less than or equal to 192 ounces (generally 6-packs and 12-packs of beer).
 Thus, many bars and restaurants double as beer stores.

 For both types of retail licenses, serving hours are from 7:00 am to 2:00 am Monday through Saturday, and from 11:00 am to 2:00 am on Sunday, provided the establishment has a Sunday Sales Permit.
 There are further exceptions where one can serve earlier than 11:00 am.